 In the daily life of our parish these groups provide social opportunities to make friends, deepen relationships, and minister to those in need.
 Visit our upcoming events calendar for these details on the latest opportunities to connect.

-Coffee Hour Guild prepares coffee and snacks for our time of fellowship following the 10:00 a.m. and 12:30 La Misa Sunday services.
-Coffee Hour is held in the area adjacent to the parish hall (Henry Hall).
-To volunteer, contact Sissy Poland or sign up at this link.
+Coffee Hour Guild prepares coffee and snacks for our time of fellowship following the 10:00 a.m.
+Sunday services.
+Coffee Hour is held in the area adjacent to the parish hall (Henry Hall) and the library.
+To volunteer, contact Sissy Poland.

-Community Dinners are held on the third Thursday evening of each month in Henry Hall.
-We welcome parishioners and guests to enjoy a meal provided by the church and engage in lively conversation at the table.
-For more information and to volunteer, contact Jessica
+Community Dinners are held every Wednesday evening from 5:45-6:45 pm in Henry Hall.
+We welcome parishioners and guests to enjoy a meal and engage in lively conversation at the table. $5 donation suggested.
+For more information and to volunteer, contact Jessica.

 Comforting Treasures provides the opportunity to shop for faith-based gifts and greeting cards while supporting the mission and ministries of Holy Comforter.
 Most recently, funds have helped to offset the costs of the Senior Luncheons.
 The Gift Shop, located in the Atkinson lobby, is open on Sunday mornings between services and offers a variety of gifts for young and old alike.
 Volunteers are needed to operate the shop; no retail experience necessary – just a friendly attitude.
 Contact Karen Crane.